brwilkinson/AzureDeploymentFramework/README.md

     How do you prototype out design models allowing faster testing and validation, while staying within budget?
     How do you define, deploy and release to as many environments that your application needs for:
         - Dev, Test, QA, UAT, PROD, DR Etc. across regions.
-    How do you Train your staff on Cloud principles and keep up with the rapid pace of Cloud capabiliites?
+    How do you Train your staff on Cloud principles and keep up with the rapid pace of Cloud capabilites?
     How do you Document what your environments look like and at the same time manage rapid Change?

 ## If that is something that is of interest to you, then this project can help.